BroadbandForum/obbaa/docs/using/man/index.md

 -----------------------------------------------------------------

 In order for a SDN M&C element to send a request to an AN Instance, the SDN M&C has to obtain the credentials used by the BAA layer.
-These credentials are located in the docker-compose.yml file.
+If BAA environment is started using docker-compose file, these credentials are located in the docker-compose.yml file.

 ```
 docker-compose.yml